aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 Synchronising multiple threads
 ------------------------------

 The synchronisation between threads is performed using the :vcisdoxygenmccl:`RealTimeThreadSynchronisation` DataSource component.
+This guarantees

 Examples
 --------